-- Status of property acquisitions and easements - TJPA has divided the acquisitions into multiple tranches that will be progressively advanced to levelize the workload and funding requirements.
+- Status of property acquisitions and easements - o TJPA has divided the acquisitions into multiple tranches that will be progressively advanced to levelize the workload and funding requirements.
 The first tranche includes five total acquisitions, funded through Regional Measure 3 MTC allocation, for FY2024-2025.
 The five associated Phase 1 Environmental Site Assessments (ESA) have been completed with no significant findings.
-Appraisals were scheduled to start in November 2024, but this has been delayed to Q1-2025.
-TJPA advised that the FTA should expect, by mid-2025, five appraisals and independent reviews for FTA review and approval.
-This represents a delay of 3 months to the five properties in Tranche 1 created by MTC 3 funding issues and the need for legislative briefings. - TJPA advised that the right of way program is currently fully funded through Regional Measure 3. - The subsequent Regional Measure 3 MTC allocations will be used for partial acquisitions and two additional full acquisitions. - Acquisition of the remaining total acquisitions, 14 subsurface easements, the temporary construction easements and the seven rock-dowel easements will be advanced in tranches at the appropriate time given consideration to project risk, including construction sequencing.
-Partial acquisitions will be advanced as the project design progresses. - Approximately 28 potential displacees have been identified. - TJPA previously noted that schedule revisions reported are based on updated anticipated regional funding flow for acquisitions and relocations. - Pre-acquisition work for Caltrans-owned property at 2nd and Harrison Streets (SE corner) required for DTX tunnel ventilation building is ongoing. - Multi-agency agreement required for the total acquisition process. - Phase I Environmental Site Assessment completed. - An ALTA/NSPS Land Title Survey was completed meeting the strict standards developed by the American Land Title Association (ALTA) and the National Society of Professional Surveyors (NSPS). - Cooperative Agreement signed approximately 10 years ago; transactional documents in development; closing had been anticipated in January 2024 but was not achieved; current forecast is Q1-2025 or Q2-2025 and will be consistent with the new revised project Master Schedule.
+Appraisals were scheduled to start in November 2024, but this has again been delayed to Q3-2025.
+TJPA advised that the FTA should expect, by late 2025, five appraisals and independent reviews for FTA review and approval.
+This represents a delay of 9 months to the five properties in Tranche 1; see discussion and revised schedule below. - o TJPA advised that the right of way program is currently fully funded through Regional Measure 3 allocations totaling \$100.7 million to date.
+MTC signed the funding agreement for ROW Acquisition and related services on January 31, 2025. - o The subsequent Regional Measure 3 MTC allocations will be used for partial acquisitions and two additional full acquisitions. - Acquisition of the remaining total acquisitions, 14 subsurface easements, the temporary construction easements and the seven rock-dowel easements will be advanced in tranches at the appropriate time given consideration to project risk, including construction sequencing.
+Partial acquisitions will be advanced as the project design progresses. - o Approximately 28 potential displacees have been identified. - o TJPA reported that the street vacation process between TJPA and the City of San Francisco is advancing to provide the necessary easement rights required for the project.
+The process includes: completing the resolved boundary survey during 2025; identifying the Burton Act land parcels, mostly along Townsend St., for land exchange to lift development restrictions; develop detailed schedule to complete the street vacation process by mid-2026. - o TJPA advised that the project has re-worked the Right-of-Way acquisition schedule and provided the timeline summary shown below.
+The new acquisition schedule will be incorporated into the forthcoming January 2025 schedule update with data date of December 31, 2024.